polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 > **Note**: Ensure that the deployment of the S2D cluster you initiated in task 4 of exercise 1 has successfully completed before starting this task.

-1. From the RDP session to az12003b-vm0, use Remote Desktop to connect to **i20-ascs-0.adatum.com** Azure VM.
+1. From the Remote Desktop session to az12003b-vm0, use Remote Desktop to connect to **i20-ascs-0.adatum.com** Azure VM.
 When prompted, provide the credentials of the adatum.com AD domain administrative user account you specified when deploying the Bicep template in the first exercise of this lab.

-1. Within the RDP session to i20-ascs-0.adatum.com, in Server Manager, navigate to the **Local Server** view and turn off **IE Enhanced Security Configuration**.
+1. Within the Remote Desktop session to i20-ascs-0.adatum.com, in Server Manager, navigate to the **Local Server** view and turn off **IE Enhanced Security Configuration**.

-1. Within the RDP session to i20-ascs-0.adatum.com, from the **Tools** menu in Server Manager, start **Active Directory Administrative Center**.
+1. Within the Remote Desktop session to i20-ascs-0.adatum.com, from the **Tools** menu in Server Manager, start **Active Directory Administrative Center**.

 1. In Active Directory Administrative Center, navigate to the **Computers** container.

 1. In Active Directory Administrative Center, move the computer accounts of i20-ascs-0 and i20-ascs-1 from the **Computers** container to the **Clusters** organizational unit.

-1. Within the RDP session to i20-ascs-0.adatum.com, start a Windows PowerShell ISE session and create a new cluster by running the following:
+1. Within the Remote Desktop session to i20-ascs-0.adatum.com, start a Windows PowerShell ISE session and create a new cluster by running the following:

     ```
     $nodes = @('i20-ascs-0','i20-ascs-1')